Lakeland University Counseling Services

 Self screenings

-The link below will take you to a menu of four screenings that you can do by yourself: for depression, anxiety, eating disorders, and substance abuse.
-Note that we do not monitor this data, though there's an option to send data to the counseling center anonymously.
+The link below will take you to a menu of screenings that you can do by yourself, created by Mental Health America.
+The options include depression, anxiety, eating disorders, addictions, and ADHD.
+Note that the screenings are not monitored and are completely anonymous.
 Screenings are just a snapshot of your current symptoms and are not a diagnostic tool.
-If you wish to discuss or explore the results you can contact the counseling center to make an appointment or get help with a referral.
+If you wish to discuss or explore the results you can contact the counseling center to make an appointment or to get help with a referral.

 Additional Services